syncfusion-content/maui-docs/MAUI/DatePicker/customizations.md

 {% endtabs %}

-### Set divider color
+### Set the divider color

-The SfDatePicker control allows you to customize the column header divider color by setting the [DividerColor] property of [DatePickerColumnHeaderView].
+The SfDatePicker control allows you to customize the column header divider color by setting the [DividerColor] property of the [DatePickerColumnHeaderView].

 {% tabs %}